solana-foundation/curriculum/courses/spl-tokens-2022-and-extensions/teaching-resources.md

 - **[Solana Stack Exchange Token-2022 Tag](https://solana.stackexchange.com/questions/tagged/token-2022)**
   Growing collection of Q&A specific to extensions.
 Well-documented solutions to common problems.
 Good for troubleshooting exercises.

-- **Token Extensions Working Group**
-  Monthly community calls.
-Open to educators and developers.
-Roadmap updates and feedback sessions.
-Networking with other instructors.

 ## Assessment and Project Resources